 Parcel description, metes and bounds

-This is the actual description of the boundaries of the property and is perhaps the most important part of a deed.
+This is the actual description of the boundaries of the property.
+This is perhaps the most important part of a deed.
 The best descriptions use “metes and bounds” or directions and distances to outline the property.
 The description often uses surveyor pins or other easily identified landmarks like trees, large rocks, and stone walls to describe the boundary.
 The more specific the description, the better.
-When buying a property, either hire a surveyor or at least walk the boundary using these metes and bounds so that you know what you are purchasing and aren’t left relying on incorrect information from others’ assumption or recollection.
+When buying a property, either hire a surveyor or at least walk the boundary using these metes and bounds so that you know what you are purchasing.
+In addition, by doing this you won’t be relying on incorrect information from others’ assumption or recollection.

 Covenants and restrictions

 This is an important section, indicating if there are any restrictions to the use of the property, if there are any easements to others located on the property, or if there is an easement for the use of the property.
-Once properly granted, covenants and restrictions do not need to be included a deed to be binding, so here again at title search is important to uncovering any forgotten rights of others to use the property.
+Once properly granted, covenants and restrictions do not need to be included a deed to be binding.
+Here again a title search is important to uncovering any forgotten rights of others to use the property.

 Meaning and intending

 This section, which usually begins “Meaning and intending to convey…” helps with tracing the title and describes how the Grantor came to own the property.

 In New Hampshire, a person may only have one homestead or primary residence.
 Homestead helps protect your primary residence in a number of situations, including bankruptcy, divorce, and Medicare.

 Most conveyances of real estate are taxed at the time of recording.
 However, certain types of conveyances are either exempt or are subject to a minimum.
 If your conveyance is exempt, it will be indicated at the end of the deed.